*This post may contain affiliate links. This means we may make a commission if you purchase an item using one of our links*

 The specification of the ED80T are an aperture lens of 80mm, a focal length of 480mm which leaves you with a moderately fast f/6 focal ratio.
 The lower focal length also means the images will come out a little wide whilst the 80mm lens means it won’t be the most powerful device on the market with a 160x max magnification.

 Nevertheless, this doesn’t mean you won’t be able to capture great images of star clusters, galaxies and the bigger planets, although once again the smaller magnification power does mean planetary images won’t be the most detailed.
-The ED80T is much better for taking images of the vast expanse as opposed to singular entities.
+The ED80T is much better for taking images of the vast expanse of space as opposed to of singular entities.

 The accessories that come with the scope are a 2″ dual-speed Crayford, Dovetail base for finder scope and Custom foam-lined hard carrying case.